RHELQE/Platform-CI/ci-metrics/README.md

     Edit the file and:

     - replace LINKTO_ELK_SERVER with url to an ELK instance

-    - replace LINKTO_PDC url to PDC instance
+    - replace LINKTO_PDC to with url to a PDC instance

     Also make sure the environment variables KEYTAB and PRINCIPAL are defined in your Jenkins environment with details about your kerberos principal and keytab.

 1. ####Enable CI publisher for your Jenkins Job

-    To enable the job run jenkins-jobs from the Jenkins Job Builder on the file ci_listener.yaml.
+    To enable the job, run `jenkins-jobs` from the Jenkins Job Builder on the file ci_listener.yaml.

   >$ jenkins-jobs update ci_listener.yaml